camaraproject/Commonalities/documentation/API-design-guidelines.md

 The `termsOfService` and `contact` fields are optional in OpenAPI specification and may be added by API Providers documenting their APIs.

-The extension field `x-camara-commonalities` indicates version of CAMARA Commonalities guidelines that given API specification adheres to.
+The extension field `x-camara-commonalities` indicates a version of CAMARA Commonalities guidelines that given API specification adheres to.

 #### Servers object